 The bristles of the Hydrosonic pro are made of Curen® filaments, which is why they are so soft yet still able to maintain their rigidity.
 Curen® filaments do not absorb water, and so their rigidity and effectiveness are retained even when wet.
 This is particularly important for the hydrodynamic effect.
 At the same time, their softness ensures they are very gentle on teeth and gums.

 Also important for the effectivity of the hydrodynamic effect is proximity.
 This is why the brush head has raised tufts of bristles – to ensure that the distance between the tooth surface and the vibrating bristles is sufficiently large.
 Shorter bristles can then vibrate freely and provide the desired hydrodynamic effect, while the longer bristles slip into the niches and interdental spaces.
-This combined with over 30,000 strokes per minute, means plaque, bacteria and biofilm hardly have a chance.
+This combined with over 60,000 movements per minute, means plaque, bacteria and biofilm hardly have a chance.